EconomyLens.com

 Tesla is eyeing robotaxi operations in New York and other American cities. ©AFP

 New York (AFP) – Tesla is recruiting a motorist to test its driver-assistance technology in New York with an eye towards autonomous driving, according to a job listing reviewed by AFP on Wednesday.
-The role of “Vehicle Operator, Autopilot” involves the driving of an “engineering vehicle” for extended periods, “conducting dynamic audio and camera data collection for testing and training purposes,” according to the job listing.
+The role of “Vehicle Operator, Autopilot” involves the driving of an “engineering vehicle” for extended periods, “conducting dynamic audio and camera data collection for testing and training purpose,” according to the job listing.
 The position is based in Flushing, New York in the borough of Queens.

 Related